jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 It’s time to start approaching your job like Ronny.
 I'm here to introduce you to the Heavy Ass Weights of Support.

-## Documentation, In-App Help, Screencasts, Webinars
+I going to to stop for a second and make sure everyone is on the same page.

-I just want to stop for a second and make sure everyone is on the same page.
+Heavy weight support is resources like documentation, in-app help, and screencasts.

-Heavy weight support, in my definition, are resources like documentation, in-app help, and screencasts that may take a lot of work upfront, but pay huge, scalable dividends over time for you and your customers.
+They take a lot of work upfront, but pay huge, scalable dividends over time for you and your customers.

 First I'm going to talk through what I see as the key benefits for using this heavy weight approach, and then we'll talk about some of the tactical stuff we